12 keys Steroid Abuse Treatment In Florida

 - Another 57 percent of users said they would continue using steroids even if it shortened their lives.

-- Around 30 percent of anabolic steroid users have developed dependence to them despite their negative effect on their occupational functioning and their psychosocial and physical effects.
+- Around 30 percent of anabolic steroid users have developed dependence on them despite their negative effect on their occupational functioning and their psychosocial and physical effects.

 - Athletes who take steroids are 56 percent more likely to show irritability and aggression than those who don’t take steroids.